mhackermsft/HHSCallCenterDemo/README.md

 - Uses Azure Blob Storage trigger to detect new audio files in the `audio-input` container
 - Transcribes the audio file using Azure AI Speech service
 - Implements speaker diarization to identify different speakers (Speaker1, Speaker2, etc.)
-- Writes the transcription to a `transcripts` container in blob storage
+- Writes the transcription to a `transcript-output` container in blob storage

 ### Project 2: AIQuestionsProcessing
-An Azure Function that is triggered when a new transcript is available in the `transcripts` container.
+An Azure Function that is triggered when a new transcript is available in the `transcript-output` container.
 The function:
-- Uses Azure Blob Storage trigger to detect new transcript files in the `transcripts` container
+- Uses Azure Blob Storage trigger to detect new transcript files in the `transcript-output` container
-- Reads the transcript file into memory
+- Reads the transcript file into memory (once) and reuses it for all questions
-- Reads questions from a `questions.txt` file (stored in the `transcripts` container)
+- Loads questions from the local `Questions` folder included with the function (supports topic-specific files like `generic.txt`)
-- Calls Azure AI Foundry LLM model for each question, passing in the full transcript with the question
+- Calls Azure OpenAI (deployment-based) for each question, passing in the full transcript with the question
-- Writes the results to a file named `{original_name}_questionresults.txt` in the `transcripts` container
+- Writes the results to a file named `{original_name}_questionresults.txt` in the `final-output` container

+## Storage Accounts Layout (Important)

+Two Azure Storage accounts are required:

+1) Primary Storage Account (pipeline data)
+   - Used by the `AudioTranscriptionFunction`
+   - Also used by `AIQuestionsProcessing` for reading transcripts and writing results
+   - Must contain these containers:
+     - `audio-input` (drop audio files here to trigger transcription)
+     - `transcript-output` (transcripts written by the transcription function)
+     - `final-output` (question results written by the AI processing function)

+2) Secondary Storage Account (host-only for AIQuestionsProcessing)
+   - Used only by the `AIQuestionsProcessing` function app as its `AzureWebJobsStorage` (host/runtime state)
+   - Does not need the data containers above

 ## Prerequisites

 - .NET 8.0 SDK or later
 - Azure subscription
-- Azure Storage Account
+- Two Azure Storage Accounts (primary for data, secondary for the AI function host)
-- Azure AI Speech service
+- Azure AI Speech service (for audio transcription)
-- Azure AI Foundry with a deployed LLM model
+- Azure OpenAI resource with a deployed model (deployment name required)

 ## Configuration